The Wildscreen Panda Awards honour the very best in natural world storytelling craft.

 For full rules and guidelines go to https://spark.adobe.com/page/HKL2idgUt7IFu/

-The 20th Wildscreen Festival ("Festival") will take place from 19 October to 23 October 2020 in Bristol, UK.
+The 21st Wildscreen Festival ("Festival") will take place from 10 October to 14 October 2022 in Bristol, UK and broadcast for the first time as a hybrid festival experience.

 Submission of a film production or Photo Story to the Awards competition is subject to and conditional on the Entrant (defined below) accepting these Rules and Wildscreen does not accept any submission on any other basis whatsoever.